Sahilgupta2175/Zerodha-project/README.md

 ---

-*This documentation covers all available endpoints and functionality of the Zerodha Clone API.
+*This documentation covers all available endpoints and functionality of the Zerodha API.
 Keep this document updated as new features are added.*